By Megan Finlan ’21, Staff Writer

 The 11-player team is comprised of only three upperclassmen with five freshmen filling a significant chunk of the roster.
 Despite the team’s youthfulness, it is as confident as ever in its abilities to reach MAC playoffs and finish the season strong.
 The leadership of the upperclassmen will prove to be an important component in the success of the team as it finishes up regular season play.

 “The upperclassmen are good with the freshmen,” Wayne Perry, head coach, said.
 “No one takes offense when someone provides input, and the younger players don’t feel intimidated by the experienced players.
-The upperclassmen have shown great energy and determination it and it contagious.”
+The upperclassmen have shown great energy and determination and it’s contagious.”

-The Dutchmen’s next match will be part of conference play against Albright College on Oct.
-15 in Sorrentino Gymnasium.
+The Dutchmen’s next match will be part of nonconference play against Marymount University on Oct.
+19 in Arlington, Virginia.